 Real estate has traditionally been a family's most valuable asset.
-A form of wealth
+It is a form of wealth

-that is protected by many laws, which have been enacted to protect one's ownership of
+that is protected by many laws.
+These laws have been enacted to protect one's ownership of

 real estate and the improvements located on the land.
 The owner, the owner's family, and the

-owner's heirs have rights or claims in and to the property that you are buying.
+owner's heirs may have rights or claims in and to the property that you are buying.
 Those who

 may have an interest in or lien upon the property could be governmental bodies, contractors,

 lenders, judgment creditors, the Internal Revenue Service, or various other individuals or

 corporations.
 The real estate may be sold to you without the knowledge of the party having a

 right or claim in and to the property.
 In addition, you may purchase the real estate without

 having any knowledge of these rights or claims.
 In either event, these rights or claims remain

 The Past Can Determine Your Future